Mitochondrial Medicine Regional – Birmingham, AL

 The intent of this policy is not to prevent a speaker from making a presentation.
 It is intended only that any potential conflict of interest should be identified openly so that the listeners may form their own judgments about the presentation with the full disclosure of the facts.

-Once updated, remaining speakers and planning committee have indicated that they have no relevant financial interest in any pharmaceutical or medical device company and do not intend to discuss any off-label uses of medications or medical devices in their presentations.
-Others not listed will provide disclosures onsite if applicable.
+All other speakers (or planning committee members) have returned their disclosure forms, indicating that they have no relevant financial interest in any pharmaceutical or medical device company and do not intend to discuss any off-label uses of medications or medical devices in their presentations.

 2017 Regional Symposium Planning Committee